-The other day Tim and I were nestled up on the couch casually watching stand-up comedy.
-We went from “we’ll give it a couple minutes” to falling out of our seats with laughter.
-The joke that really got us was “It’s so cold out, what is this, like every year now?”.
+The other day I was nestled up on the couch casually watching stand-up comedy.
+The joke that really got me was “It’s so cold out, what is this, like every year now?”.
 The realness of that statement was tough.
-That cold weather does hit us like a slap in the face each year… as if its new.
+That cold weather does hit like a slap in the face each year… as if its new.

 - Make sure your shrimp is defrosted if you bought it frozen

 - Choose a sweet shrimp if possible (i.e. Argentinian shrimp- sold frozen at Trader Joe’s or fresh at most seafood counters)

 - Ask your local fish monger which type of shrimp is the sweetest.
 The sweet shrimp balances out the curry spice.

 - Slightly under cook the shrimp but leave the pot covered so that the remaining steam in the pot perfectly cooks the shrimp without drying them out